View a markdown version of this page

 Summary

 When you migrate Internet Information Services (IIS)-hosted applications to Amazon Elastic Compute Cloud (Amazon EC2) instances, you need to address several authentication challenges.
 These challenges include re-entering domain credentials for application pool identities and potentially regenerating machine keys for proper website functionality.
-You can use AWS Directory Service to establish trust relationships with your on-premises Active Directory or create a new managed Active Directory in AWS.
 This pattern describes a clean migration approach that uses the backup and restore functionality of IIS on Amazon EC2 instances.
-The approach uses appcmd.exe to uninstall and reinstall IIS on the target EC2 instances, enabling successful migration of IIS-hosted websites, application pool identities, and machine keys.
+The approach uses appcmd.exe to uninstall and reinstall IIS on the target Amazon EC2 instances, enabling successful migration of IIS-hosted websites, application pool identities, and machine keys.

 Prerequisites and limitations